linuxacademy/content-python-for-database-and-reporting/lesson_plans/2-jupyter-notebooks/lesson_2_1_1c.md

 python get_notebook_token.py
 ```

-_This is a simple script that starts the jupyter notebook server and sets it to continue to run outside of the terminal:_
+__This is a simple script that starts the jupyter notebook server and sets it to continue to run outside of the terminal.__

 _```nohup jupyter notebook --no-browser --port=8086```_

+_I have selected port 8086 but the actual port number is not important as long as you know what it is and it does not conflict with other running services._

 _It then searches the resulting text file `nohup.out` to find and print the token._

-**On the terminal is a token, you must copy this and save it to a text file on your local machine.**
+**On the terminal is a token, please copy this and save it to a text file on your local machine.**

 ### On Your Local Machine